runrig-coop/hedgerows/index.md

     agree, that nature does indeed contain both society and technology, though it may seem less and less apart of nature today.

-The enclosure of the commons in centuries past was achieved partly by acts of Parliament, in larger part by state-sanctioned violence, but its most visible manifestation lay in the hedgerows planted around common pastures and fields.
-Hedgerows evoke bucolic scenes of the English countryside today, but in their time they were at once an unmistakable symbol of class hierarchy and a physical line of defense.
-They represented the alienation of common people from their land, their social relations, and their traditional ways of farming and husbandry.
+The enclosure of the commons in centuries past was achieved in part by acts of Parliament — in larger part by state-sanctioned violence — but its most visible manifestation lay in the hedgerows that hemmed in the former commons.
+Some of them even persist to this day, emblematic of the English countryside and the imagined idylls of yesteryear.
+In their own time, however, they were at once a symbol of class hierarchy and a physical line of defense, keeping the commoners off their erstwhile commons, thenceforth the exclusive property of a rising class of wool barons.
+Hedgerows represented the alienation of common people from their land, their social relations, and their traditional ways of farming and husbandry.
 I would argue that the most effective means of enclosing knowledge today — intellectual property, or IP, as it is often called — has been to consolidate it in vast data centers and server farms owned by just a few tech